isytrana/Erezia-WordBomb.io/README.md

 # QnA

-Why isn't Turkey, Swedish, Finnish and Russian there?
+Q: Why are Turkey, Swedish, Finnish and Russian unsupported?

-These languages have special accents, EreziaWB doesn't support those yet.
+A: These languages have special accents, EreziaWB doesn't support those yet.